 Statistics and facts about mental health from the UK Charity Mind.

 Stigma of mental illness and ways of diminishing it

-This article, published in full on the website of the Royal College of Psychiatrists, begins with the statement that “Mental illness, despite centuries of learning and the ‘Decade of the Brain’, is still perceived by many as an indulgence, a sign of weakness”.
+This article, published in full on the Royal College of Psychiatrists' website, begins with the statement that “Mental illness, despite centuries of learning and the ‘Decade of the Brain’, is still perceived by many as an indulgence, a sign of weakness”.
 The article includes practical suggestions on how to manage stigma.

 The Stigma of Mental Illness